apache/spark/README.md

 Each of the example programs prints usage help if no params are given.

-All of the Spark samples take a `<host>` parameter that is the Mesos master to connect to.
-This can be a Mesos or Spark cluster URL, or "local" to run locally with one thread, or "local[N]" to run locally with N threads.
+All of the Spark samples take a `<host>` parameter that is the cluster URL to connect to.
+This can be a mesos:// or spark:// URL, or "local" to run locally with one thread, or "local[N]" to run locally with N threads.